floriankulig/SortingVisualizer/README.md

 This Python-Program visualizes the 4 most well known sorting algorithms.
 At the moment only two algorithms (merge-sort & quick-sort) are fully implemented.
 More will follow soon.
-Note that when the program executed merge-sort will be startet immediatly, after that quick-sort will be visualized.
-A window with different algorithms to choose from will follow when enough algorithms are implemented.
+When the program gets executed, a window with different algorithms to choose from will pop up.
+(Language is german!)

 The program gets executed by running the 'main.py'-file.
 A Python interpreter is required for this.